2023 Event Updates [Last Updated Nov 28]:

-This is the December edition of our popular Brazos Bend races with the marquee event being the 100-mile.
+This is the December (rescheduled to January) edition of our popular Brazos Bend races with the marquee event being the 100-mile.

 The Brazos Bend course is the fastest trail in Texas trail running.
 The course is 99.9% flat, and the only hill is 10 feet.
 Other than that you will be running on flat surfaces that move from hard crushed rock, soft hiking trails under tree canopy, and easy horse trails.
-Conditions in the Spring are typically warm and humid but can still start with some cooler mornings.
+Conditions in December can have a mix of anything but are typically great conditions for running.
 Brazos Bend is a spectacular State Park located just South of Houston/Sugar Land and is most known for its abundance of birds and American Alligators among other wildlife.
 The gators are a part of our race, there has never been an incident in the park.
 Enjoy them on your run, from a distance, and you may get some unique race photos!

 Western State Qualifier

 The Brazos Bend 100 miler distance has been an official Western States Endurance Run qualifying race for over five years.
 Since BB100 is held in early December, around the same time as the WSER lottery, our race will earn you a raffle ticket to the following year's lottery for the next years WSER.
 Example: If you qualify in 2023 you will earn a 2024 raffle ticket for the 2025 WSER lottery.
+Must finish under 30 hours to qualify.
 Official letter from WSER:

 "We [WSER] are pleased to inform you that the 2023 Brazos Bend 100 has been selected as a qualifying race for the 2025 Western States 100.
 Runners who complete the race within 30 hours will qualify to enter a lottery where the runners for Western States will be selected.
 You do not need to submit anything to us, we will obtain the results directly from your website.